 Throughout the curriculum and during the November 15 competition, students explored the scientific concepts of jet propulsion, friction, air resistance and design, as well as soft skills such as collaboration, problem solving, innovative thinking and teamwork.

 AWIM is a teacher-administered, industry volunteer-assisted program that brings STEM education to life in the classroom for students in Kindergarten through Grade 8.
 Benchmarked to the national standards, the AWIM program incorporates integrated STEM learning experiences through hands-on activities that reinforce classroom STEM learning.

 About SAE International

 SAE International is a global association committed to being the ultimate knowledge source for the engineering profession.
 By uniting over 127,000 engineers and technical experts, we drive knowledge and expertise across a broad spectrum of industries.
 We act on two priorities: encouraging a lifetime of learning for mobility engineering professionals and setting the standards for industry engineering.
 We strive for a better world through the work of our philanthropic SAE Foundation, including programs like A World in Motion® and the Collegiate Design Series™.

 Kia Motors Manufacturing Georgia, Inc. (KMMG) is the first manufacturing site in North America for Kia Motors Corporation based in Seoul, Korea.
-With an annual capacity of 360,000 units, KMMG is located on 2,200 acres in West Point, Georgia, and began mass production on Nov.
+With an annual capacity of 340,000 units, KMMG is located on 2,200 acres in West Point, Georgia, and began mass production on Nov.
 16, 2009.
-KMMG is home to the Sorento CUV and the Optima mid-size sedan, two of the brand’s top selling models in the U.S. Beginning in the first quarter of 2019 KMMG will officially launch production of the Telluride, the largest SUV in the Kia family of vehicles.
+KMMG is home to the Sorento SUV and the Optima mid-size sedan, two of the brand’s top selling models in the U.S. Beginning in the first quarter of 2019 KMMG will officially launch production of the Telluride, the largest SUV in the Kia family of vehicles.